amartin755/tcppump/README.md

 * Source MAC and IPv4 address can be freely defined (using the addresses of the network adapter is also possible)
 * Automatic ARP resolution of unknown hosts
 * Random source and destination MAC addresses
-* Output on generated network traffic to PCAP files
+* Output of generated network traffic to PCAP files

 Supported protocols and packet formats
 * Raw packets as bytestream